 1. Get Licensed.
 If you are between the ages of 18-64, then you will need a license in order to fish.
 There are different kinds of licenses available.
 For more information, please refer to the Ministry of Natural Resources Website.

-2. Do Not Encroach.
+2. Choose the Right Location - Do Not Trespass.
 Fishing sites are located on public lands; however, in some instances the distinction of public and private land may not be clearly evident.
 It is your responsibility to ensure that you are accessing public lands only.
-In Richmond Hill, residents can fish in most bodies of water on public land except the following locations (or where signs have been posted):

 3. Learn the Fundamental Rules and Regulations.
 For some fish, the Ministry assigns closed and open season and also limits on the quantity of possession.
 Since there are many different types of fish, you should learn how to identify what you catch.
 To learn more about fishing regulations as well as identification chart, please refer to Recreational Fishing Regulations Summary on the Ministry of Natural Resources Website.